mdelgert/MyTemplate/README.md

 ## Prerequisites

-To use the `MultiProjectTemplate`, you will need the following software and tools installed:
+To use the `MyTemplate`, you will need the following software and tools installed:

 - [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - [Visual Studio 2022](https://visualstudio.microsoft.com/) or [Visual Studio Code](https://code.visualstudio.com/)